jenkinsci/ant-plugin/README.md

 ![](docs/images/usage.png)

 -   **Ant Version:** Ant Installation to use.
 See previous section.
 -   **Targets:** Ant targets to invoke.
 If left blank, default target will be invoked.
 -   **Build File:** Build file to use.
-If left blank, plugin will look for build.xml in the root directory.
+If left blank, plugin will look for `build.xml` in the root directory.
 -   **Properties:** Additional parameters (typical properties file format) to pass to the build.
-They are passed like -D(name)=(value)
+They are passed like `-Dname=value`
 -   **Java Options:** Custom `ANT_OPTS`.